Nebulanomi/crypto-ticker-dotnet/dockerized/CryptoTicker/README.md

 ### NGINX

-We're going to be using NGINX to serve our application inside our container As NGINX configuration is all opt-in it doesn't handle different mime types unless we tell it to.
+We're going to be using NGINX to serve our application inside our container.
+As NGINX configuration is all opt-in it doesn't handle different mime types unless we tell it to.
 Also we will need to add in a mime type for wasm as this is not included in NGINXs default mime type list.
 ```
 events { }
 http {